Vitka Kempner

-Vitka Kempner (ויטקה קובנר; 14 March 1920, Kalisz – 2012) was a Polish Jewish partisan leader during World War II.
-She served in the United Partisan Organization (Fareynikte Partizaner Organizatsye) and, alongside Rozka Korczak and founder Abba Kovner, assumed a leadership role in its successor group, the Avengers (Nokmim).
+Vitka Kempner (ויטקה קובנר; 14 March 1920, Kalisz – 14 February 2012) was a Polish Jewish partisan leader during World War II.
+She served in the Fareynikte Partizaner Organizatsye (FPO) and, alongside Rozka Korczak and founder Abba Kovner, assumed a leadership role in its successor group, the Nakam.

 Early career

 Kempner was 19 when the Germans invaded Poland, and she fled to Vilnius, Lithuania.
 When Lithuania fell to the Germans eight months later, Kempner and tens of thousands of other Jews were forced into a ghetto, where she met Korczak and Kovner.
 During World War II, their United Partisan Organization, or the FPO, was one of the most famous and successful Jewish partisan groups during the war, responsible for acts of sabotage against the Nazis.
 Kempner played an integral leading role in the organization, and is famous for blowing up a Nazi train line with a homemade bomb.
 She and her compatriots smuggled weapons through the city's sewer system, Kempner eventually becoming one of Kovner's closest lieutenants.